joewiththeflow/SpatialSkills/README.md

 2. Open Chrome Developer Tools and ensure Device Toolbar is enabled
 3. Select an iPad for example, or any other device to simulate operation
 4. Navigate through the app
-5. Select the Rotate button to change between lnadscape and protrait modes
+5. Select the Rotate button to change between landscape and protrait modes

 # Drawing Exercice Questions